IAIK/banquet-signature-variants/em-banquet/README.md

 # EM-Banquet
-Banquet implementation using AES-128 in a single-key Evan-Mansour construction.
+Banquet implementation using AES-128 in a single-key Even-Mansour construction.

 ## Requirements